 L&B opened in 2010, and many locals consider it a godsend after years of a serious lack of local independent coffee places.
 The food offering is small but outstanding, with good soups, sandwiches, salads and assorted savouries.
 Sweet things are equally splendid (check out the blueberry cheesecake and banana bread), and prices are very reasonable.
 This is a neighbourhood hangout par excellence – staff talk to customers, and customers talk to each other.
 Food is served on a delightful jumble of unmatched crockery, but the perfectly brewed coffee – with beans from Monmouth – comes in well-warmed white cups.

-The bottom line: A tiny, eccentrically decorated place with total commitment to quality in everything.
+The bottom line: A tiny, eccentrically-decorated place with total commitment to quality in everything.

-Find a top-notch restaurant
+Now find a top-notch restaurant

 In this list – surely the ultimate guide to the best restaurants in London – you’ll find it all: zeitgeist-defining celebrity haunts, the best new restaurants in London, Michelin star restaurants with starched linen napkins and restaurants serving cheap eats where you’ll have to eat with your fingers.
 What they all have in common is that they serve some of the best dishes in London at fair prices, with service befitting the setting.
 In short, if you’re looking for a great meal, you’ve come to the right place.